canutera/countries_dw/README.md

             .save_tables(file_format, destination='C:\Git\countries_dw\src\dbt\seeds', index=False)
       )
 ```
-Then in seed folder, a [properties.yml file](src\dbt\seeds\properties.yml) was configured to load data and omitit seeds from documetation using the format below:
+Then in seed folder, a [properties.yml file](src\dbt\seeds\properties.yml) was configured to load data and hide seeds from documetation using the format below:

 ```yml
 version: 2